 API Stability Preview

 The childOrganizations() GraphQL query is used to get a list of linked child organizations.
-This is not supported when using organizations in single mode.
-This query field is a preview and subject to changes.
+This is not supported, though, when using organizations in single-mode.
+Also, this query field is a preview and subject to change.

 Syntax